Planning a Successful LSLR Program

 Brian Kearney Brian Kearney

-The Lead and Copper Rule Revisions are going to make communities address their lead service lines head on.
+The proposed Lead and Copper Rule Improvements are making sure communities address their lead service lines head on.

 LSLR Replacement LSLR Replacement